 For example; When I explored Wood Pegboard Shelf on Pinterest, I came upon this post.

-Etsy is a handmade selling platform and employs social media strategy to generate leads.
+Etsy is a handmade selling platform and employs a social media strategy to generate leads.
 As their products are mostly handmade, they operate a Pinterest account to advertise their brand.
-Since I love home decoration and prefer custom-made items, I frequently visit Pinterest and, thus, fit their target market.
+Since I love home decoration and prefer custom-made items, I often visit Pinterest and, thus, fit their target market.